 - Shareable links: Social media integrations within the newsletter should make it easier for them to share on LinkedIn and other networks.

-- Mobile-friendly: Studies have shown that the best times for LinkedIn engagement are 7 am to 8 am.
+- Mobile-friendly: Studies have shown that the best times to post on LinkedIn are between 8 am and 12 pm.
 It's a time when most of your employees are on their daily commute.
 So your email digest should be easy to consume on mobile.